Degrees Offered - Diagnostic Medical Sonography (AAS) | TJC

 Total Semester Hours 61

-Courses titled in bold type represent general education courses.
+Courses titled in bold type represent general education requirements.

 Selective Admissions and retention rules apply.
 Department-specific courses must be taken in sequence and may have a prerequisite course.
-Courses must be completed with a “C” or better for completion of degree.
+Major courses must be completed with a “C” or better for completion of degree.
 Contact the department chair for details.

-All required and prerequisite courses must be completed with a grade of “C” or better.
+All major and prerequisite courses must be completed with a “C” or better grade.
 In addition, all anatomy and physiology classes must have been taken within the last five years.
 A minimum grade of 75% is required in all diagnostic medical sonography courses (DMSO).
 The student who does not earn the minimum score may not be allowed to progress in the program.

-Graduates are eligible to apply for admission to sit for the registry examinations in Abdomen, Obstetrics and Physics as administered by the American Registry of Diagnostic Medical Sonographers (ARDMS).
+Graduates can apply for admission to sit for the registry examinations in Abdomen, Obstetrics and Physics as administered by the American Registry of Diagnostic Medical Sonographers (ARDMS).

 Gainful Employment Report